Towards Real-World Deployment of Reinforcement Learning for Traffic Signal Control

 Designing proper phase transitions is a sophisticated traffic engineering task.
 It requires determining all transition and intergreen times for "all combinations of conflicting traffic flows"~\cite{FGSV2015}.
 The intergreen times are composed of crossing, clearance and entering times.
 They in turn depend on the permissible speed, the road user groups and actual topology and geometrical dimensions of the intersection.
 In contrast to the related work, where simplified phase transitions are used, LemgoRL provides realistic phase transitions for all possible combinations.

-\subsection{Transferability to real-world application}
+\subsection{Transferability to Real-world Application}

-The ultimate goal of our research work is to deploy a trained RL agent as TSC at the OWL322 intersection.
+The ultimate goal of our research work is to deploy an RL agent trained with our benchmark tool as real-world TSC at the OWL322 intersection.
 Therefore, we designed our benchmark tool in way that supports this goal.
 By providing the agent with the real traffic phases, ensuring proper phase transitions by the TSLU and ensuring compliance to all safety and regulatory requirements at all times, the trained agent in combination with the TSLU can be deployed at the real OWL322 intersection.
 In Fig.~\ref{fig:deployment}, the schema for a real-world deployment is shown.
 It should be noted, that the current sensors at the OWL322 intersection are not sufficient to capture all necessary information for calculating the MDP state signal.
 Therefore, additional camera or radar sensors need to be installed.

 The workflow of the real-world deployment is similar to that of LemgoRL.
 The raw data of the sensors will be processed in a feature extraction module running on an edge computer.
 It converts the data to MDP state signals.
 The state signal must be identical in dimensions with that from the training process in order to be applicable to the RL agent.
 Based on this state signal, the RL agent selects the next phase which will be handed over to the TSLU running on the field controller of the traffic light system.
 Finally, the TSLU sets the state signals for all traffic light devices of the intersection.